spensbot/captivatesynth.com/docs/Videos.md

 ## Promo Video Monologue 1

 Welcome to Captivate.
 The lighting and visual synth.
-Captivate is live-generating this lighting and visuals.
+Captivate is generating these lighting and visuals live.
 And it's all dynamically synchronized to the music.

 If I change tempo, everything adjusts